Arizona Wildcats: Men's ice hockey

-Men's lacrosse

-The lacrosse team currently competes in the Men's Collegiate Lacrosse Association (MCLA) at the MCLA Division I level in the Southwestern Lacrosse Conference.
-Lacrosse at U of A has existed since the mid-sixties, and is saturated with a rich tradition of success.
-In the 1960s, Arizona was a Division I Varsity program, coached by the legendary Carl Runk, an Arizona graduate and football player.
-In 1998, Carl retired after twenty-eight years at Towson University in Maryland.
-The most well known player to graduate from that era was Geraldo Rivera, who played goalie.
-During that Varsity era, the team rose as high as number 3 in the Nation.

-The Wildcats have claimed only one Conference Title, occurring in 1990.
-In 1997, the Wildcats were ranked Number 1 heading into the National Tournament but were upset early by Brigham Young University in the second round of the Tournament.
-Coach Adam Hopkins, of New York Institute of Technology, was elevated to the top spot and the Tradition continued.
-Following the 2003 season, Hopkins left and his assistant Ken Broschart was moved into the head coaching position.
-Broschart brought in Matt Hunter, and the following year Tim Spruyt as the NYIT pipeline continued.
-Hopkins, Broschart, and Hunter were all All Americans while at NYIT.
-In 2013, Derek Pedrick was named the U of A head coach.
-Pedrick was previously the head coach at NCAA Division II Notre Dame de Namur University, and held assistant gigs at Siena College in upstate New York and the College of Wooster in Ohio.

 Rugby

 Founded in 1969, the University of Arizona rugby program plays in the PAC Rugby Conference against its conference rivals such as Arizona State and Utah.
 The Wildcats were led by head coach Dave Sitton from 1979 to 2013, who served as a board member of USA Rugby, and also worked as a rugby broadcaster for ESPN and Fox.

 The Wildcats have become one of the most successful college rugby programs in the country.
 The Wildcats reached the quarterfinals of the 2010 national collegiate rugby championships.
 The Wildcats reached the playoffs in 2013, but lost in an upset to Long Beach.
 The Wildcats reached the D1-AA national playoffs in 2014, where they defeated Long Beach State, Stanford, and Bowling Green, but ultimately lost to Central Florida in the final.

 The Wildcats have a successful rugby sevens program.
 Arizona has regularly reached the quarterfinals of the Collegiate Rugby Championship (CRC), the highest profile college rugby competition in the U.S., and the Wildcats finished second at the 2012 CRC.
 The CRC is played every June in Philadelphia and is broadcast live on NBC.
 Arizona's best known rugby players include Trevor Brady, who holds the record for the longest successful kick and most points in school history, Peter Tiberio and Brett Thompson, who play for the U.S. national rugby team.